15-Minute Cardio With Weights (Zone 2 Cardio)

 two women performing dumbbell squat as part of zone 2 cardio with weights workout

-Get your heart pumping, burn calories, and build total body strength with this all standing Zone 2 cardio workout.
+Get your heart pumping, burn calories, and build total body strength with this all standing cardio workout with weights.

 I recommend incorporating low impact cardio to your weekly workout routine 1-2 times a week to increase cardiovascular health and endurance.